-- 1. Highest priority will be given to looked after children and all previously looked after children who apply for a place at the school. - 2.
+- 1. Highest priority will be given to looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted who apply for a place at the school.
+Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order. - 2.
 Priority will next be given to children on the basis of social or medical need.
 Written evidence must be provided by a suitably qualified professional e.g. a GP or consultant for medical needs, or a social worker for social needs the information must confirm the exceptional medical or social need and demonstrate how the specified school is the only school that can meet the defined needs of the child.
 A panel from the Academy Trust will make a decision as to whether to admit a child under this criterion, using the evidence provided.
 Parents/carers are responsible for providing all information in support of an application by the closing date.
 All information provided will be treated in the strictest confidence. - 3.
 Priority will next be given to children with siblings at the academy at the time of admission.
 For admission purposes, a sibling is a child who resides at the same address as the child for whom a place is being requested, and is one of the following: - brother/sister - half-brother/sister (i.e. share one common parent) - step brother/sister (i.e. related by a parent's marriage) - any other child for whom it can be demonstrated that s/he is residing permanently at the same address (e.g. under the terms of a residence order).